 Have you ever taken one of those ridiculous and inane quizzes on Facebook that tell you which color you are (“I’m Orange!
 Now what do I do?”), which Harry Potter character you are (see above), or which superhero your dog resembles?

-Maybe you hate these quizzes and avoid them completely, but do your friends on Facebook take them?
 If so, all your private info is likely being shared with the quiz developers – whoever they may be.
-This access to your personal information has alarmed many groups, including the ACLU.
-Here is a warning from the ACLU of Northern California:
+Those seemingly innocuous quizzes are actually apps designed to gain access to all of your personal information on Facebook.
+This unfettered access has alarmed many groups, including the ACLU.

 Exactly What is Shared?